smartworkz-kyriacos/mlops-sagemaker-ci-cd/Git-GitHub.md

 # 20. Show Commit Log as Graph For Current or All Branches

 You can view the commit log as a graph for the current branch by using the `log` parameter and `--graph --oneline --decorate` flags.
 The `--graph` option will draw an ASCII graph, which represents the branch structure of the commit history.
-When it used in association with the `--oneline` and `--decorate` flags, it makes it easier to identify which commit belongs to which branch.
+When it is used in association with the `--oneline` and `--decorate` flags, it makes it easier to identify which commit belongs to which branch.

 ```
 git log --graph --oneline --decorate